-- 6. How do I end a domestic partnership in Nevada?
+- 6. How to end a partnership

-You may also wish to see our article on Same Sex Marriage and Domestic Partnerships in Nevada.
+You may also wish to see our article on Same-Sex Marriage and Domestic Partnerships in Nevada.

-- Both people are at least 18 years old,
+- Both people are at least 18 years old;

-- The couple resides together,
+- The couple resides together;

-- Neither partner is currently married or in a domestic partnership with another person,
+- Neither partner is currently married or in a domestic partnership with another person;

-- The couple is not closely related by blood, and
+- The couple is not closely related by blood; and

 There is a registration fee of $50, which includes a black and white certificate.
 A ceremonial certificate is available for an additional $15.

-If a couple is already married or registered as domestic partners in another state they still must register in the state of Nevada in order for the state to recognize them as domestic partners.
+If a couple is already married or registered as domestic partners in another state, they still must register in the state of Nevada in order for the state to recognize them as domestic partners.
 (Married people do not need to get married again or register in order to be recognized as a married couple).